-At the center of the insanity is a new supercharged 5.8-liter V8 - which was initially expected to put out 650 ponies and 600 lb-ft of totque.
-However, the SAE has certified the engine at 662 horsepower and 631 lb-ft of torque, officially making it the world's most powerful production V8.
+At the center of the insanity is a supercharged 5.8-liter V8 that's SAE-certified at 662 horsepower and 631 lb-ft of torque, officially making it the world's most powerful production V8.
 An impressive 395 lb-ft are available just off idle at 1,000rpm, making the GT500 convertible an ideal burnout machine, and more 90 percent of the car's torque is available in the 2,200 to 5,800 rpm range.

 Packing all of that muscle into the Shelby's updated body results in a top speed of 202 mph for the coupe, but Ford limits the convertible to 155 mph to prevent damage to the convertible top.
 The benchmark zero-to-60 mph sprint takes just 3.5 seconds, while the quarter-mile flies by in 11.8 seconds.